getodk/web-forms/packages/web-forms/README.md

 ### Icons

-The `Icon` component renders Material Design Icons (MDI) with customizable size and style variants.
+The `IconSVG` component renders Material Design Icons (MDI) with customizable size and style variants.
 It uses the `@mdi/js` library for icon data and supports a predefined set of icons.

 ```js
 <IconSVG name="mdiCamera" size="md" variant="primary" />